hjwylde/language-qux/README.md

     [quux language](https://github.com/qux-lang/language-quux "quux")).
 * Compilation to LLVM.

-Of course, there will be minor tasks to acompany this release, such as documentation on the language features.
+Of course, there will be minor tasks to accompany this release, such as documentation on the language features.
 The above merely mark the core functionality required!